w3f/polkadot-wiki/docs/learn/learn-guides-accounts.md

 It is still running on the same computer you use to connect to the internet and thus is less secure than using Parity Signer or other air-gapped approaches.

-### Account Backup using the Polkadot-JS Browser Extension
+### Account Backup using the Polkadot Developer Signer

 See [**this video tutorial**](https://youtu.be/DNU0p5G0Gqc) and visit [**this page**](how-to/export-json-backup.md) to know how to back up your account.

-### Reset Password using the Polkadot-JS Browser Extension
+### Reset Password using the Polkadot Developer Signer

 !!!info
-    See [**this video tutorial**](https://www.youtube.com/watch?v=DNU0p5G0Gqc&t=280s) to learn how to change the password for an account that has been created on the Polkadot-JS browser extension (i.e. an injected account).
+    See [**this video tutorial**](https://www.youtube.com/watch?v=DNU0p5G0Gqc&t=280s) to learn how to change the password for an account that has been created on the Polkadot Developer Signer (i.e. an injected account).

 !!!warning
     Before following the instructions below, make sure you have your mnemonic phrase stored in a safe place accessible to you.